saksham2105/WatchDog/README.md

 ----
 #### About
-WatchDog is a Visual Studio Code Extension to Observe Changes Happened in a File
+WatchDog is a Visual Studio Code Extension to Observe and see Changes Happened in a File

 #### Clone